buffer/thug/doc/source/api.rst

 ========

-Thug provides a Python Application Program Interface (API) which allows external tools easily interfacing with Thug.
-Basic usage of the Thug API is really simple and just requires subclassing the ThugAPI class.
-Thug class (defined in *src/thug.py*) is a great example of such usage which should be enough in almost every scenario I can think about.
+Thug provides a Python Application Program Interface (API) which can be used by external tools to easily interface with Thug.
+Basic usage of the Thug API is simple and just requires subclassing the ThugAPI class.
+Thug class (defined in *src/thug.py*) is a great example of such basic usage and it clearly illustrates all the details that should be needed in almost every scenario.

 Thug API interface definition is reported below for convenience.